 Head & Neck Surgical Oncology

-Minimally Invasive Approach
+Our Minimally Invasive Approach

 Our surgeons take a minimally invasive approach to head and neck cancer surgery whenever possible.
-We have pioneered endoscopic approaches to tumor removal that are performed without having to make any external incisions.
+We have pioneered endoscopic techniques for tumor removal that are performed without having to make any external incisions.
 For example, some early-stage and mid-stage tumors of the tongue base, tonsils, larynx, and pharynx can be removed through the mouth, while some skull base tumors may be removed through the nose.
 Such approaches reduce the need for tracheostomy or feeding tube after surgery and speed recovery.

 Comprehensive Rehabilitation